Training with the Hogweed Trotters

 Club Coach Coordinator: Richard Finch – contact email: Click here

 Track training sessions

 If you are looking to improve your speed and speed endurance you can join Hogweeds at the track.
 Track Sessions are held with Wesbury Harriers/Yate Athletics Club every Tuesday evening 7pm at Yate Outdoor Sports Centre, Broad Lane (behind Brimsham School), Yate, BS37 7LB.
-The cost per session is £1.50 (as of March 2015) payable on the night to the coach.
+The cost per session is £2 payable on the night on entrance.

 If you haven’t tried any Track Sessions before why not give it a go?
 Track Sessions can benefit runners of all abilities.
 It is fully inclusive and everyone is welcome.